orbitartprint/bballorbit/src/blog/content/zoom-action.md

 If you want your team to *own* the Zoom Action, don’t over-explain it — let them **experience** it.
 These progressive small-sided drills teach players to make reads, react faster, and execute the action at game speed.
-> **Important:** These drills intentionally prioritize decision-making and spacing can be perfectly aligned with the CLA (Constraint Led Approach).
+> **Important:** These drills intentionally prioritize decision-making and spacing can be perfectly aligned with the CLA.

-## Drills: Train the Zoom Action (from the Zoom Drills video)

-Below are the drills covered in the Zoom Drills video.
-Each drill is game-realistic, easy to scale, and aligns with the CLA approach shown earlier.
-Video demo is embedded after the drill list.

-> **Important:** these drills intentionally prioritize decision-making and spacing.
-Use them as small-sided games where players must read and react — not memorize steps.

 ---

 ## Video — Zoom Drills

-**👉 Watch the full breakdown of all three drills here:  **
+👉 **Watch the full breakdown of all three drills here:**
+> **Important:** Use them as small-sided games where players must read and react — not memorize steps.
 <iframe width="100%" height="420" src="https://www.youtube.com/embed/rTVDgsR5cV0" title="Zoom Drills and Variations" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+---

+## Practical Coaching Tips (Quick Wins)

+- **Reward early finishes:** give extra points for quick, clean finishes to encourage the initial push.
+- **Teach the read:** practice the defender’s reaction — drill the recognition more than the cut (e.g. dictate different defensive coverages).
+- **Small rules yield big changes:** a small constraint (e.g., ball handler must decide within zero seconds) forces quicker decisions and better spacing.

 ---